-Based on the funding assumptions, the unfunded actuarial liability, for the year ended June 30, 2017 and June 30, 2016 is being amortized over 25 years, except for the Additional Deferred Vested Liability, which is amortized over 15 years.
+Based on the funding assumptions, the unfunded actuarial liability, for the year ended June 30, 2017 and June 30, 2016 is being amortized over 5-year open, level dollar used to determine contributions.
 The annual amortization is included in the recommended contributions.